-In June 2019, Adelkhah was arrested in Iran, where she was conducting research and visiting her mother.
+On June 5, 2019, Adelkhah was arrested in Iran—reportedly by the intelligence service of the Islamic Revolutionary Guard Corps (IRGC)—where she was conducting research and visiting her mother.
 Her SciencesPo colleague and longtime companion Roland Marchal, who had flown to Tehran to spend the Eid holiday with her, was also arrested.

 On December 24, 2019, Adelkhah started a hunger strike to demand that the regime release Marchal and her.
-She ended it on February 12, 2020, due to health concerns, and shortly after that, Adelkhah was admitted to the Evin Prison’s hospital for acute kidney damage.
+She ended it on February 12, 2020, due to health concerns, and shortly after that, Adelkhah was admitted to the prison’s hospital for acute kidney damage.
+Her lawyer said in May of 2020 that Adelkhah still had kidney problems and walked with difficulty.

 In early February of 2020, Marchal and Adelkhah petitioned for permission to marry so that they could meet with each other in prison.
 No judgment on their petition was made public.